 The American Academy of Family Physicians (AAFP) recommends that parents talk to their family doctor about the potential benefits and risks of circumcision when making their decision.

 The American Academy of Pediatrics (AAP) says the health benefits of circumcision outweigh the risks.
 However, the AAP does not think the benefits are great enough to recommend that all male newborns should be circumcised.

-If there is a bandage on the penis after circumcision, the bandage will probably fall off the next time your baby urinates.
-Ask your doctor whether you should leave the bandage off or if you should put on a new bandage each time you change your son’s diaper.
+- If there is a bandage on the penis, it will probably fall off the next time your baby urinates.
+Ask your doctor whether you should leave the bandage off or if you should put a new bandage on each time you change your son’s diaper.

-Sometimes, your baby’s urine and the pressure from his diaper will irritate the newly exposed skin on the tip of the penis.
-This can be treated by putting petroleum ointment (such as Vaseline) directly on the area.
+- Sometimes, your baby’s urine and the pressure from his diaper will irritate the newly exposed skin on the tip of the penis.
+This can be treated by putting petroleum ointment (brand name Vaseline) directly on the area.
 It will usually get better after a few days.

-Keeping the penis clean with soap and water helps reduce the risk of problems or infections.
+If you decide not to have your son circumcised, you’ll need to take some steps to care for his penis.
+Keep it clean with soap and water to reduce the risk of problems or infections.
 When your son gets older, his foreskin will separate from the tip of his penis.
 This is called retraction.
 It happens at different times for different boys.
 Most boys can retract their foreskin by the time they are 5 years of age.
 Don’t try to force the foreskin to retract before it is ready.
 This can damage the penis and cause pain and other problems.
 Once the foreskin is ready to retract, you can teach your son how to gently pull the foreskin back and clean the skin underneath.
 He should wash beneath his foreskin every day while bathing or showering.